JTIE History & Committee

 • Alejandra Gudino (She/Her/Hers)

 I center my work on inclusion and equity around the vision of connecting with each other to honor and celebrate our stories, to lead and hold space to grow, and to “exist” in our diversities.
-I’m the DE&I Director for Columbia College.
+I am a DEI consultant.

 • Secily Devese (She/Her/Hers)